m-ender/retina/README.md

 ### Match Mode

-This is the default mode.
-It takes the regex with its modifiers and applies it to the input.
-By default the number of matches will be printed.
+This mode takes the regex with its modifiers and applies it to the input.
+By default, the result is the number of matches.

 Match mode currently supports the following options:

-- `!`: Print each match, separated by newlines.
-(Instead of the total match count.)
+- `!`: Instead of the number of matches, the result is a newline-separated list of all matches.
 - `&`: Consider overlapping matches.
 Normally, the regex engine will start looking for the next match after the *end* of the previous match.
 With this mode, Retina will instead look for the next match after the *beginning* of the previous match.
 Note that this will still not take into account overlapping matches which start at the same position (but end at different positions.)

-Ultimately, this mode will probably receive the most elaborate configuration scheme, in order print capturing groups or other information about the match.
+Ultimately, this mode will probably receive the most elaborate configuration scheme, in order to print capturing groups or other information about the match.

 ### Split Mode

-This passes the regex on `Regex.Split`, and prints each string in the result on its own line.
+This passes the regex on to `Regex.Split`.
+The result of `Regex.Split` separated by newlines is the result of this stage.
 This means that you can use capturing groups to include parts of the matches in the output.

 Split mode comes with one additional option: